 Do not say something can only be done by phone

 A bank insisted on sorting out an issue by phone despite a person’s stammer.
 Particularly where an issue is complicated, or there is a lot of information to be communicated, a phone call may be a very daunting prospect.
 It may be simply impracticable.
-(See an example (link to consumeractiongroup.co.uk)).
+(See an example (consumeractiongroup.co.uk)).

 Accordingly, a service provider may well be required, by way of reasonable adjustment, to allow alternative means of communicating.
 These could include email or post, a face-to-face conversation, or an online message facility (perhaps a secure facility).

 One of the ‘top tips’ in an Ofcom document on call centres is: “Offer customers the choice of contacting your business by post or email as well as phone”.
-See Disabled customers and call centres (link to ofcom.org.uk).
+See Disabled customers and call centres (ofcom.org.uk).

 Internet and post

 Many people who stammer love email and the internet (if they have it), since they don’t have to speak.
 Accordingly, e-commerce and emails can be an attractive alternative.
 Also a web-based chat service can provide a flexible and immediate way to interact.

 It can be particularly important for people who stammer that emails are responded to (which does not always happen), as some will be unwilling or reluctant to phone to chase up an unanswered query.

 On websites, it is helpful to include information which customers would otherwise need to phone in for, such as shop opening times.

 Post is a possible alternatives.
 Wherever practicable it is a good idea to include a postal address in advertisements or other literature, as well as a phone number.

 Some people who stammer dread asking for tickets, particularly as standing in the queue allows time for anxiety to build up.
 So automated ticket machines can be useful, as can other automated sales devices.